-The Help Center in the library has four other textbooks to provide you with a pool of problems to assist you understand the concepts taught in class.
-Check the textbooks out.
+The Help Center in the library has four other textbooks to provide you with a pool of organic chemistry problems to solve and resources to help you understand the concepts taught in class.
+Make sure you visit the library and take advantage of this resource.